View Source RDF.Guards (RDF.ex v2.0.0)

 false

-Returns if the given term is a RDF.IRI
+Returns if the given term is a RDF.IRI.

-Note: This function does not recognize RDF.IRI
+Note: This function does not recognize RDF.IRIs given as upper-cased

-terms.
-You'll have to use the RDF.iri?/1
+RDF.Namespace terms.
+You'll have to use the RDF.iri?/1 function for this.

 Examples